Jacob SustaitaAssistant Conductor for Pacific Symphony, Music Director for Pacific Symphony Youth Orchestra

 Mary E. Moore Family Assistant Conductor Chair

-In 2018 Sustaita was named associate conductor of the Conroe Symphony Orchestra, and in May 2019, he became the orchestra’s fourth music director.
-He is a frequent guest conductor and clinician across the country, and he recently made his debut conducting the Juilliard Orchestra.
-During the 2016-2017 season, Sustaita made his debut with the BlueWater Chamber Orchestra in Cleveland, Ohio, and made his debut as cover conductor with the Houston Symphony, assisting David Zinman.
-In 2015, Sustaita was selected by Carnegie Hall’s Weill Institute to serve as assistant conductor for Charles Dutoit and the National Youth Orchestra of America.
+Dr. Sustaita is a frequent guest conductor and clinician across the country.
+In 2015, Sustaita was selected by Carnegie Hall’s Weill Institute to serve as assistant conductor for Charles Dutoit and the National Youth Orchestra of America (NYO).
 Sustaita regularly conducted and coached the orchestra during its New York residency and on their seven-city tour of China and Hong Kong.

-A native of Texas, Sustaita completed his doctorate degree at the University of Houston, where he served as assistant conductor and guest music director for the Moores Opera Center for three seasons.
-He holds a Bachelor of Music degree from the University of Houston and a Master of Music degree from both Penn State and Rice University.
-His honors include the Schissler Conducting Fellowship, Rice University Prize and Provost Fellowship and American Prize semi-finalist and finalist.
-His teachers and mentors include Charles Dutoit, Franz Krager, Brett Mitchell, Gerardo Edelstein and Paavo Järvi.
+A native of Texas, Sustaita completed his Doctorate and Bachelor of Music degrees at the University of Houston, where he served as assistant conductor for the Moores Opera Center for three seasons.
+He also earned a Master of Music degree from both Penn State University and Rice University.